yoasif/yoasif.github.io/_posts/2025-03-05-the-mozilla-firefox-new-terms-of-use-disaster-what-actually-happened.markdown

 ## Background

 Mozilla introduced a "[Terms of Use](https://www.mozilla.org/about/legal/terms/firefox/)" for Firefox for the first time last Wednesday, and included a clause in the document that [granted Mozilla a royalty-free license]({% post_url 2025-02-26-mozillas-new-terms-of-use-are-out-of-step-with-firefoxs-direct-competition %}) to any information transmitted via Firefox.
-People were unhappy about that, Mozilla eventually backed off from the over-broad license grant and issued some clarifying updates.
+People were unhappy about that, and Mozilla eventually backed off from the over-broad license grant and issued some clarifying updates.

 ## The First Update